On this page, you will find information about our curriculum.

 Please click here to find out more about Commando Joe and our Missions for 2019/2020

-In addition to class topics, whole class focus weeks are also incorporated into the school/class planners.
+In addition to the class topics, whole class focus weeks are also incorporated into the school/class planners.
 (Please see class pages).
-The changes made to our curriculum over the past few years have provided us with the opportunity to offer an inspirational curriculum for our children which is helping us to increase attainment for Foundation Subjects.
+The changes made to our curriculum over the past few years have provided us with the opportunity to offer an inspirational and aspirational curriculum for our children which is helping us to increase attainment for Foundation Subjects.

 The Rainbow Continuum is used to assess the children's achievement in each of the skills for each subject.